 The Neighbourhood Plan is based on extensive engagement and evidence and analysis of local issues.
-This will result in a document describing the desired plans for the Parish of Mavesyn Ridware until 2040 and contains the areas the majority of residents feel are important.
+This Plan set out the policies and proposals for the Parish of Mavesyn Ridware until 2040 and contains the aspects the majority of residents feel are important.
 It covers topics such as housing, employment, design, sustainable development, biodiversity, landscape, heritage and infrastructure.